What is Financial Accounting

 Financial Accounting is the process of preparing a business’s financial statements – a comprehensive record of all the business’s transactions over a period of time.

-These statements give insight into the health of a business and help business owners and stakeholders identify pain points and work toward improvement.
+These statements give insight into the financial performance of a business and help business owners and stakeholders identify pain points and work toward improvement.

 How Financial Accounting Works